Trump's campaign can't figure out how to attack Kamala Harris.

 It’s kind of a mess—which is surprising given how much time the Trump team had to prepare this!—but the second sentence stands out.
 Trump’s campaign signals that it wants to highlight Harris’ “record as a prosecutor”—for which she has drawn criticism from supporters of criminal justice reform—while at the same accusing her of being soft on crime.
 Which one is it?
 Is Harris too tough on crime, or is she antifa?

 The messaging dissonance on what purports to be the campaign’s signature issue—”law and order”—pervades Trumpworld.
-Andrew Clark, Trump’s rapid response director, took the enemy-of-reform approach when he tweeted on Tuesday that Harris and had “fought to keep non-violent inmates locked up” and would be a “great match with ‘architect of mass incarceration’ Joe Biden.”
+Andrew Clark, Trump’s rapid response director, took the enemy-of-reform approach when he tweeted on Tuesday that Harris had “fought to keep non-violent inmates locked up” and would be a “great match with ‘architect of mass incarceration’ Joe Biden.”
 And for months, the pro-Trump site The Federalist has been selling a T-shirt with a badge that says simply “Kamala is a cop.”
 “If you think bragging about increased arrests, unfurling criminalization, and extending sentencing is the sign of an authoritarian policeman, then we have a shirt for you,” the site boasts.
 “Show the world Kamala’s true colors with our subtle, screen-printed, soft white tee.”

 The Federalist doing their part to assuage fears about a Biden/Harris ticket among swing voters concerned about the Democrats leftward lurch on law and order/looting/statues. pic.twitter.com/6dfvR5wn9O